 It's not far to anywhere on an island like Madeira, but there are two places closer than most to Funchal.
 These are Camara de Lobos and Cabo Girao.

 Just 4 kilometres west of the capital is the pleasant little fishing village of Camara de Lobos, easily reached via the coast road by bus, or even just by walking.
 Camara de Lobos was made famous by Winston Churchill, who as a keen amateur artist vacationed here for several months in 1949 painting the harbour and the fishing boats.
 And just west of the village is Cabo Girao, a rock face which holds the distinction of being the highest sea cliff on European territory, and the second highest in the world.
 Cabo Girao cliff is 580 m high.

 Up in the mountains at an altitude of 550 metres is the village of Monte, a popular site for a half-day visit.
 Monte can be reached by road, but the best way is by cable car from Funchal, a mode of transport which gives nice views of the capital.
 There are a couple of landscaped gardens here that can be visited, one of which is reached by a second cable car across a deep valley.
 There is also Nossa Senhora do Monte, said to be the most important church on Madeira, and undoubtedly one of the most attractive.
-This twin-towered church was built on the site of an older chapel in 1818.
-A few restaurants and cafes are also to be found here.
+This twin towered church was built on the site of an older chapel in 1818.
+A few cafes and restaurants are also to be found on the streets of Monte.